Updated May 2026 with current Indian retail prices.

 Best monitor for creator-gamers under Rs 10,000

 If your time is split between gaming and content creation (photo editing, video thumbnails, streaming setups), the Dell SE2425HG is the right pick in this price band.
 It delivers the best sRGB accuracy at this price, which matters more for creator work than raw refresh rate.
-The AOC 24G42E’s 129% sRGB also makes it a strong alternative, and its 0.5ms GtG is an advantage for gaming.
+The Acer Nitro VG240Y X1 with its 99% sRGB and 200Hz panel is a solid alternative if you want to save a little.

 Honest disclaimer: no monitor under ₹10,000 in India is suitable for colour-critical professional work.
 Maximum sRGB coverage at this tier is approximately 95 to 100%, with no factory calibration or hardware colour profile included.
 If you are editing paid client work (photography, video production), you need a colour-calibrated monitor with a hardware LUT, which starts at ₹25,000 to ₹30,000.
 The picks here are for creators who game more than they professionally edit, not the other way around.